-Any pupil who arrives after the start of the school day, but before the register has closed, will be marked as L, using the appropriate code and the number of lost minutes of learning will be recorded, as expected by the DfE.
+Any pupil who arrives after the start of the school day but before the register has closed will be marked as L, using the appropriate code and the number of lost minutes of learning will be recorded, as expected by the

+DfE.
 Pupils arriving after the close of the register will be marked as U, again with lost minutes of learning being recorded.

 A pupil must not be marked present if they are not in school during registration.
-The school register will be kept open until 9.30am for EYFS, KS1 and KS2.
-If a pupil arrives after the register has closed, they will be marked absent with code U or another appropriate code.
+The school register will be kept open until 8.55am.
+If a pupil arrives after the register has closed will be marked absent with code U or another appropriate code.